Gianpiero Lambiase: Career

-Born in Bedford to Italian parents, Lambiase started his Formula One career in 2005 with Jordan and worked with the Silverstone outfit through its numerous guises for 11 years, even after the team was transformed into Midland, Spyker and Force India.
+Gianpiero Lambiase was born on 14 October 1980 in Bedford, England, to Italian parents.
+Having graduated from University College London with a degree in Mechanical Engineering, Lambiase started his Formula One career in 2005 with Jordan and worked with the Silverstone outfit through its numerous guises for 11 years, even after the team was transformed into Midland, Spyker and Force India.
 In 2008 he worked as a performance engineer for Giancarlo Fisichella, guiding the Italian to Force India's first pole position and podium in Belgium 2009.
-In 2010, he then became a race engineer for Vitantonio Liuzzi and when the Italian left at the end of that season, he took the same position for Paul di Resta.
+In 2010, he became a race engineer for Vitantonio Liuzzi and when the Italian left at the end of that season, he took the same position for Paul di Resta.
 He worked with di Resta for three years, who was replaced by Sergio Pérez in 2014.
 After working with Pérez for one season, Lambiase moved to Red Bull Racing.

 At Red Bull Racing, he joined Daniil Kvyat as a racing engineer in 2015 and maintained his position when Kvyat was replaced by Max Verstappen.
 In his role as race engineer, he is responsible for all trackside communications to the driver and the setup of the Formula One car.
 Lambiase is known for being extremely direct and precise in his communications on the radio, which Verstappen has frequently praised.

 In 2022, Lambiase took over as Head of Race Engineering from Guillaume Rocquelin for Red Bull Racing, while also retaining his role as race engineer for Verstappen.